Leveraging Your Podcast Interviews

 When the podcast episode you were interviewed on goes live, there will be a nice lift in website traffic for several days (especially the podcasts with really big audiences).

-However, even with a warm welcome and an easy conversion, you’re not going to convert 100% of the traffic at first impression.
+However, even with a warm welcome and an easy conversion, you’re not going to convert 100% of the traffic at a first impression.

 If you can, segment and retarget the traffic to your landing page.